MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 ### Install SharePoint Workflow Manager

 SharePoint Workflow Manager and SharePoint Workflow Manager Client can be downloaded from [here](https://www.microsoft.com/download/details.aspx?id=104867).
-Install SharePoint Workflow Manager and SharePoint Workflow Manager Client both on all servers in the Workflow Manager farm.
+Install both SharePoint Workflow Manager and SharePoint Workflow Manager Client on all servers in the Workflow Manager farm.
 Install SharePoint Workflow Manager Client on all servers in the SharePoint Server farm.

 ### Install and configure SharePoint Server
 <a name="section3"> </a>

 Install and configure SharePoint Server.
-To do so, see [Install and deploy SharePoint Server Subscription Edition](../../Hub/index.yml).
+To do so, see [Install and deploy SharePoint Server Subscription Edition](../install/install).

 > [!NOTE]
 > The SharePoint 2010 Workflow platform installs automatically when you install SharePoint Server.
 The SharePoint 2013 Workflow platform requires either Microsoft Workflow Manager or SharePoint Workflow Manager and must be installed separately and then configured to work with your SharePoint Server farm.
-To function correctly SharePoint 2013 Workflows require to have App Management Service and Site Subscription Service provisioned.
-It is not required to setup a wildcard certificate and DNS registration but both instances need to be running.
+To function correctly SharePoint 2013 Workflows require that the App Management Service and Site Subscription Service are provisioned.
+It is not required to set up a wildcard certificate and DNS registration but both instances need to be running..

 ### Configure SharePoint Workflow Manager to work with the SharePoint Server farm
 <a name="section5"> </a>